 A digital waterfront permit or hangtag waterfront pass is required to park for free at

 specific waterfront areas.
-You can park without a pass/permit for $10/hour with a daily max of $50 in waterfront parking areas, enforced 24/7/365.
+You can park without a pass/permit for $10/hour with a daily max of $50 in specific waterfront parking areas, enforced 24/7/365.

 As of May 2, 2022, residents and non-residents can apply for the digital waterfront parking permit through the HotSpot app or website (see

-instructions).
 The hangtag pass system is being phased out, and all hangtag passes will expire December 31, 2023, giving residents almost two years to replace the pass with a free digital waterfront parking permit.

-Like the hangtag pass system, the waterfront parking permit is free for Barrie residents.
+The digital waterfront parking permit is free for Barrie residents.
 There is no cost for residents to use the HotSpot app or website to get their digital permit, and no payment information is required.

 How it works: Each digital permit is tied to a specific licence plate.
 Enforcement Services officers can verify if the parked vehicle has a permit through the licence plate number.

 To park without penalty in these waterfront areas, vehicles must have an active digital waterfront parking permit or an active paid Hotspot hourly parking session, or must display proof of payment for hourly/daily parking, or a hangtag Waterfront Parking Pass (resident hangtag pass is valid until December 31, 2023).View on map.